sihawken/vanadium/README.md

 >
 > This repo exists solely to comply with the Apache License.
 These images are provided as-is, and without warranty.
 >
 > If you live in an area which requires age attestation, it is your responsibility to comply with the law.
-This means do not install this package if you live in California or Colorado, or any state or country that requires age attestation.
+This means do not install these images if you live in California or Colorado, or any state or country that requires age attestation.
 These images are not for you, as their use is not legal in your jurisdiction.
 It shall remain that way until the laws in your jurisdiction change.

 A ublue-os inspired distribution with cosmic de, cachy-os kernel and packages, and additional akmod hardware support.